-Shari Knight is an Administrative Assistant that supports the Learning Center, Outreach programs, and Manager of Educational Programs and Outreach.
-She coordinates the on-site school field trip process for over 4,400 middle and high school students each year and arranges the National School on Neutron and X-Ray Scattering.
+Sharon “Shari” L. Knight is an Administrative Assistant and supports the planning and logistical needs of the Manager and multiple teams within Educational Programs and Outreach.
+She works directly with the Manager of Educational Programs to handle scheduling and related needs.
+She coordinates the on-site school field trips for over 4,400 middle and high school students each year and arranges the National School on Neutron and X-Ray Scattering.
+She also assists with gate passes, requisitioning supplies, and other important logistics within the department.

-Azucena Rodriguez is a Learning Center Instructor at Argonne National Laboratory.
-She facilitates on-site activities that enable middle and high school students to explore Argonne’s unique culture of innovation and collaboration in the classroom.
+Azucena Rodriguez is a Learning Center Instructor and is responsible for facilitating on-site activities that enable middle and high school students to explore Argonne’s unique culture of innovation and collaboration in the classroom.
+She also works with the Department of Energy’s Visiting Faculty Program to increase the research competitiveness of faculty members and students at institutions historically underrepresented in the research community.
 Her goal is to motivate the next generation of problem solvers to incorporate science into their daily lives.